Stanwood senior facility reports 99 coronavirus cases, including 5 deaths

 The 99 total cases — split about evenly between residents of the long-term care facility and staff — is an increase from 94 reported over the weekend.
 Seven people have been hospitalized, including the five who died, Dr. Chris Spitters, Snohomish County’s health officer, said in a Tuesday briefing.

 The cause, according to Spitters, is widespread coronavirus activity in Snohomish County, where infections are rising and putting increasing stress on emergency medical services and hospitals.
-Health officials believe a staff member or visitor who was ill came into the building, despite the facility’s limits visits and activities.
+Health officials believe a staff member or visitor who was ill came into the building, despite the facility’s limits on visits and activities.

 “It’s very difficult, we’re seeing this with many long-term care facilities, that even with good infection-control precautions, it’s hard to interrupt the spread of this virus in close congregate settings like long-term care facilities,” Spitters said.